 The Chief Deputy is the senior ranking position to the CCESA and acts on the behalf of the County Superintendent.
-Tina Wells is the acting Chief Deputy of the CCESA and also oversees the Fiscal and Accounting Division.
+Mindy Mohler is the acting Chief Deputy of the CCESA and also oversees the Fiscal and Accounting Division.

-In addition to her Chief Deputy duties, and as the lead for the Fiscal and Accounting Division, Mrs. Wells provides significant financial assistance to school districts, such as assistance with school district budgets, budget journal entries, and override/bond elections.
-Mrs. Wells works closely with district business managers in calculating the school district tax rates.
+In addition to her Chief Deputy duties, and as the lead for the Fiscal and Accounting Division, Mrs. Mohler provides significant financial assistance to school districts, such as assistance with school district budgets, budget journal entries, and override/bond elections.
+Mrs. Mohler works closely with district business managers in calculating the school district tax rates.

 Gloria White works with the Coconino County School Districts to process accounts payable vouchers.
 She prepares and processes receipts for all incoming revenues from state and federal grant funds and forwards to the County Treasurer’s office.
 Revenue journal entries are done and exported to the school districts.
 Gloria joined the Superintendent Schools office team in August 2015 after many years of Service in the Health Care Industry as a Department Manager and Patient Advocate with the Indian Health Services.
 Most recently at Banner Health in Phoenix, Arizona.
 She has worked in administrative positions handling program planning and budget processing.
 An important aspect of her life is family — her husband, two children (Son and Daughter), two Chihuahua pets, and large extended family.
 She is Bitterwater clan born for One Who Walks Around clan and is originally from New Mexico.
 Gloria is very positive and enjoys working with people.